 - Help with contact between child, parents and relatives

-Working party meetings also take place monthly to help develop services and organise self-funded activities.
+Working party meetings take place monthly to help develop services and organise self-funded activities.
 SGO carers who feel they could help to plan future initiatives which will benefit other carers are welcome to attend.

 If you would like further information regarding the support groups, working parties, activities or would like to receive our newsletter, please contact us.